DragonJoker/Castor3D/doc/Castor3D/SceneFile-English.md

 - **comparison_func** : *value*
   Defines the sampler comparison function.
 The possible values are :
   - *always* : The sample colour is always applied.
-  - *less* : The sample colour is applied if its alpha component is less than the second parameter.
+  - *less* : The sample colour is applied if its value is less than the reference value.
-  - *less_or_equal* : The sample colour is applied if its alpha component is less than or equal to the second parameter.
+  - *less_or_equal* : The sample colour is applied if its value is less than or equal to the reference value.
-  - *equal* : The sample colour is applied if its alpha component is equal to the second parameter.
+  - *equal* : The sample colour is applied if its value is equal to the reference value.
-  - *not_equal* : The sample colour is applied if its alpha component is different from the second parameter.
+  - *not_equal* : The sample colour is applied if its value is different from the reference value.
-  - *greater_or_equal* : The sample colour is applied if its alpha component is greater than or equal to the second parameter.
+  - *greater_or_equal* : The sample colour is applied if its value is greater than or equal to the reference value.
-  - *greater* : The sample colour is applied if its alpha component is greater than the second parameter.
+  - *greater* : The sample colour is applied if its value is greater than the reference value.
   - *never* : The sample colour is never applied.

 ## material section